helidon-io/helidon/docs/modules/webserver/webserver.md

                             .build());
 ```

 Port-capable bindings inherit the listener host and port.
+When the listener
+port is `0`, the first started port-capable binding selects an ephemeral port
+and later bindings use that same port.
+Configured TCP starts before configured
+QUIC; YAML object declaration order does not control startup order.
+Programmatically added bindings preserve their explicit order, including
-Configure another
+QUIC-first configurations.
+Configure another listener when another host, port,
-listener when another host, port, or UDS path is required.
+or UDS path is required.

 `max-connections` is shared by all connection-oriented bindings.
 A binding that
 waits in `accept` reserves one permit; therefore, with a finite limit `L` and